User manual¶

 The genotype is the high-quality HapMap SNPs in some random gene 1M base-pair window, which contains 123, 129, and 113 SNPs for EUR, AFR, and EAS respectively in 1000G project.
 We provide genotype data in plink 1, vcf, and bgen 1.3 format.

-file that specifies ancestry index if using all.pheno
+ancestry index if using all.pheno, all.covar, and ./plink/all

-file that specifies subjects to be included in the inference.
+triplets, keep.subject file that specifies subjects to be included in

 Examples¶

-.
-In this section, we walk through several examples of using SuShiE.
+finemap.
+In this section, we walk through several examples of using

-See Output Files for the detailed explanation of output files.
+See Output files for detailed explanations of the generated files.

-See Parameters for the detailed explanation of parameters.
+See Parameters for detailed explanations of command-line options.

 If users still have questions, feel free to contact the developers.